dodabyte/DodaLock/README.md

 ## Features

-* Close your doors, hatches, barrels and chests from other players.
+* Close your doors, trapdoors, barrels and chests from other players.
 * The ability to use both ordinary and code locks.
 * A code lock, an ordinary lock, a key to it and a bunch of keys has their own craft.